 During my visit in Hoi An, I decided to take a full day trip to the Marble Mountains and I am glad I did it as I really enjoyed the natural beauty of this place, but also could learn more about the intriguing history and importance of this religious site in Vietnam.

 On this guide you can find all information you need to know on hot to get here and how to explore this very important site in Vietnam.
 Safe travels and enjoy the Marble Mountains!

 Where is the Marble Mountains and how can I get there

 Danang is located 45 km (28 miles) from Hoi An, it takes approx..
 1 hour by motorbike or a little quicker by car ride from Hoi An.

-Marble Mountains is located about 7km from the center of Danang city.
-It is next to the Non Nuoc tourist area and situated in Hoa Hai ward, Ngu Hanh Son district.
+Marble Mountains is considered one of the top places to visit in Danang, and it is located about 7km from the city center, next to the Non Nuoc tourist area and situated in Hoa Hai ward, Ngu Hanh Son district.